ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 Hello, I am Zhengye Han (韩政业), an undergraduate student in the School of Computer Science & Technology at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), where I study under the supervision of Professor [Zhigang Cao](http://en.sem.bjtu.edu.cn/show-910-467.html) from the School of Economics and Management.
 Under his guidance, I embarked on my academic journey through the study of game theory.

 During my undergraduate studies, I had the privilege to join the Center on Frontiers of Computing Studies ([CFCS](cfcs.pku.edu.cn/english/)) at Peking University, working in the [daGAME](https://dagame.pku.edu.cn/) lab, where I focused on machine learning and game theory.
 This was an incredibly formative period in my academic growth.
 I am deeply grateful to Professor [Xiaotie Deng](https://cfcs.pku.edu.cn/english/people/faculty/xiaotiedeng/index.htm) for providing me with invaluable research and internship opportunities during this time.
-I would also like to extend my sincere thanks to PhD candidate [Zhijian Duan](https://zjduan.github.io/) for his important guidance throughout my time in the lab, which played a crucial role in my development.
-I remain immensely appreciative of their support.
+I would also like to extend my sincere thanks to PhD candidate [Zhijian Duan](https://zjduan.github.io/) for his important guidance throughout my time in the lab, which played a crucial role in my development.During my internship at [Alibaba Group](https://www.alibabagroup.com/), I had the pleasure of working with [Yeshu Li](https://scholar.google.com/citations?user=PYXmSwkAAAAJ&hl=en) and [Yusen Huo](https://ieeexplore.ieee.org/author/37088549571).
+I truly appreciate the insightful advice they provided, particularly regarding academic pursuits and graduate school applications.
+Their support was instrumental in helping me navigate both my professional and educational pathways during this time.

 ### Research Interests